security-analyzer/core/README.md

-## Rancked Pages
+## Ranked Pages

-Get list of ranked pages's links of a specific website
+🐍 Get list of ranked pages for a specific website